 APR collects together information provided by external examiners, student feedback, and management information provided by the Quality Assurance Office.
 It provides a concise snapshot of one year in the delivery of a programme, and contributes both to annual overview taken by the department, faculty and School, and to periodic review of the programme through PPR.
 APR is conducted for all programmes, both taught and research.

 B.4.2 Process for review of taught programmes

-Reporting takes place at programme, departmental and Faculty levels by means of electronically submitted proformas.
+Reporting takes place at programme and departmental levels by means of electronically submitted proformas.
 At programme level, the programme convenor reflects on input from course convenors, students and external stakeholders (including external examiners) as well as programme data supplied by the Planning Department before providing his/her own overview of the academic health of the programme.
 The programme convenor must confirm that the programme specification either remains appropriate for the forthcoming academic session or is being revised in line with the School’s amendment procedures.
 There is also the opportunity to identify and offer for broader dissemination examples of good practice arising from the operation of the programme.
 Targeted action plans are formulated to address any issues.

 Programme level reports are then referred to the Head of Department who produces his/her own report to confirm that satisfactory programme reports have been received and considered at departmental meetings and that feedback on matters of concern raised and associated actions has been passed to students/examiners as appropriate.
 The departmental report also confirms that examples of good practice have been disseminated and that programme specifications are accurate or are being amended.
 Again, action planning is used to address any issues.